Skip to content

 SMSU Liberal Education Program

 Education The Liberal Education Program at Southwest Minnesota State University provides students with the opportunity to obtain a solid, general education across the fundamental domains of human knowledge.
 When empowered with these ideas, facts, skills, and values, students can understand and effectively participate in the affairs of the community, nation, and wider world.
-The Liberal Education Program is built upon seven Student Learning Outcomes which were developed by the faculty to represent the foundation of higher education.
+The Liberal Education Program at SMSU utilizes the ten Minnesota Transfer Curriculum (MnTC) goal areas as its framework.
+The ten goal areas focus on core liberal arts and sciences competencies.
 Graduates of SMSU will continue their liberal arts education as lifelong learners who will engage in a process of integration of the mind, body and spirit.

 Structure of the Liberal Education Program